Green Boots: Tsewang Paljor

 Controversy later arose over whether or not a team of Japanese climbers from Fukuoka had seen and potentially failed to assist the missing Indian climbers.
 The group had left their camp at 8300 m at 06:15 Beijing time, reaching the summit at 15:07.
 Along the way, they encountered others on the trail.
-Unaware of the missing Indians, they believed these others, all of whom were wearing goggles and oxygen masks under their hoods, were members of a climbing party from Taiwan.
-During their descent, begun at 15:30, they reported seeing an unidentifiable object above the Second Step.
+Unaware of the missing Indians, they believed these others, all wearing goggles and oxygen masks under their hoods, were members of a climbing party from Taiwan.
+During their descent, which began at 15:30, they reported seeing an unidentifiable object above the Second Step.
 Below the First Step, they radioed in to report seeing one person on a fixed rope.
 Thereafter, one of the climbers, Shigekawa, exchanged greetings with an unidentifiable man standing nearby.
 At that time, they had only enough oxygen to return to C6.

 At 16:00, the Fukuoka party discovered from an Indian in their group that three men were missing.
 They offered to join the rescue but were declined.
 Forced to wait a day due to bad weather, they sent a second party to the summit on 13 May.
-They saw several bodies around the First Step, but continued to the summit.
+They saw several bodies around the First Step but continued to the summit.

 Initially, there were some misunderstandings and harsh words regarding the actions of the Fukuoka team, which were later clarified.
-According to Reuters, the Indian expedition had made claims that the Japanese had pledged to help with the search, but instead had pressed forward with their summit attempt.
-The Japanese team denied that they had abandoned or refused to help the dying climbers on the way up, a claim that was accepted by the Indian-Tibetan Border Police.
+According to Reuters, the Indian expedition had claimed that the Japanese had pledged to help with the search but had pressed forward with their summit attempt.
+The Japanese team denied that they had abandoned or refused to help the dying climbers on the way up, a claim that the Indian-Tibetan Border Police accepted.
 Captain Kohli, an official of the Indian Mountaineering Federation, who earlier had denounced the Japanese, later retracted his claim that the Japanese had reported meeting the Indians on 10 May.